This post contains affiliate links.

 Sunny side up egg on a white background.

-1. Heat a non-stick skillet over low heat and add a small amount of oil or butter.
+1. Heat a non-stick skillet over low heat coating the cooking surface with cooking spray or a pat of butter.

-3. Cook gently until the egg whites are set, and the yolks are still runny.
+3. Cook until the egg whites are firm but the yolks are still runny.

 Over-Easy Eggs